Gassandrid/ewan.my/content/Thoughts/Setting Up the Idea of Captures.md

 ### Why This, and not just the Todo Tag?

 The todo tag is something different.
-Even though I hate [[Why uncreated notes don't work|uncreated notes]], I feel as though if I create a note which I cannot write about now, I will forget about it and never return.
+Even though I hate [[Thoughts/Uncreated Notes|uncreated notes]], I feel as though if I create a note which I cannot write about now, I will forget about it and never return.
 Todo has too much stuff, and mixes notes which have nothing on them with notes that are about half done.

-Captures allow me to use the tasks' own individual note to capture the essence of what I want to write about, wihtout actually creating the note or linking to an [[Why uncreated notes don't work|uncreated note]].
+Captures allow me to use the tasks' own individual note to capture the essence of what I want to write about, wihtout actually creating the note or linking to an [[Thoughts/Uncreated Notes|uncreated note]].
 It is a very clean way of dealing with it that doesnt clutter my graph with stuff I never return to, and correcly utilizes my philosophy of [[Tasknotes in my workflow]] to write information for later that isnt meant to be permanent.

 ### When to Capture/Todo/Task